eosnetworkfoundation/docs/docs/80_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ## Next Steps

-- Visit the [Antelope Developer Portal](https://docs.eosnetwork.com/ "eosio developers portal") to learn more about EOSIO
+- Visit the [Antelope Developer Portal](https://docs.eosnetwork.com/ "eosio developers portal") to learn more about Antelope